ubaldot/dymoval/README.md

 Although the tool has been thought with engineers in mind, no one prevents you to use it in other application domains.

+## Why dymoval?

+There plenty of amazing packages out there like _matplotlib_, _pandas_, _numpy_, _scipy_, etc for analyzing data, compute statistics, and so on, but they are huge and the plethora of functionalities they offer may be overwhelming.

+_Dymoval_ has been built on top of these tools and it aims at providing an extremely easy and intuitive API that shall serve most of the tasks an engineer typically face in his/her daily job in a simple and comprehensive way.

+However, _Dymoval_ leaves the door open: most of the functions return objects that can be used straight away with the aforementioned tools without any extra steps.
+Hence, if you need more power, you always get an object that can be immediately handled by some other more powerful tool while using _Dymoval_.

 ## Main Features

-**Datasets analysis and manipulation**
+**Measurement data analysis and manipulation**

-- Time and frequency analysis
+* Time and frequency analysis
-- Physical units
-- Easy plotting of signals
+* Easy plotting
-- Missing data handling
+* Missing data handling
-- Linear filtering
+* Linear filtering
-- Means and offsets removal
+* Means and offsets removal
-- Re-sampling
+* Re-sampling
+* Physical units

 **Model validation**

-- Validation metrics:
+* Validation metrics:
-  - R-square fit
+  * R-square fit
-  - Residuals auto-correlation
+  * Residuals auto-correlation statistics
-  - Input-Residuals cross-correlation
+  * Input-Residuals cross-correlation statistics
-- Coverage region
+* Coverage region
-- Enable model unit-tests
+* Enable model unit-tests
-- Work for both SISO and MIMO models
+* Work for both SISO and MIMO models
-- Modeling tool independence
+* Modeling tool independence
-- Easily integrate with CI/CD pipelines.
+* Easily integrate with CI/CD pipelines.

+The residuals x-correlation statistics are expressed in terms of weighted quadratic forms, thus allowing model quality evaluation in terms of known tests such as Ljung-Box, Box-Pierce, etc.

 ## Installation